Want better dental marketing results? Be a better leader.

 It’s easy to blame the dental marketing agency for not delivering enough new patients or a poor ROI.
 You might also blame the front desk for not converting those calls into appointments.
 Then, you can blame the hygiene team for hurting retention by not setting the next recare appointment.
 Or, you can go stand in front of the mirror and realize that every result you get in your practice is a direct reflection of your leadership skills.

 It’s important for doctors to have ownership of what they want from their marketing.
 If you want a strategic approach that brings in high quality new patients, don’t go to a cookie-cutter marketing company who pitches the same formula to every practice.
 Be involved in the process and speak up to ensure you get the outcome you’re looking for.

 Even if you are partnering with a dental marketing company that is willing to tell you what to do, Kirk Behrendt, CEO and Founder of ACT Dental, feels that dentists still need to trust their vision for the future when plotting out the strategic marketing process.

 “You can find great companies to bring your marketing to life, to support you, to do all the wiring, but you, my friend, are the chief marketing officer,” says Behrendt.
 “You’re the one with the vision.
 You’re the one that makes it happen.
 You’re the one that makes people feel the way that they do and you have a team of people that support you and buy into that vision.
 Otherwise you’re just throwing money at the wall.”

-Genevieve Poppe, CEO of Poppe Practice Management, says that even with a well-planned dental marketing plan in place, things can still fall apart if the leader fails to clearly communicate the plan to the team.
+Genevieve Poppe, CEO of Poppe Practice Management, says that even with well-planned dental marketing strategies in place, things can still fall apart if the leader fails to clearly communicate the plan to the team.